spanishjack/spanishjack.github.io/_posts/2019-05-21-text-to-speech-data-pipeline.md

 At this point you've got a cool looking network visualization.
 You can start digging in to find insights about the text.
 Try playing with the various filters to reduce noise.
 For large texts, filtering out nodes based on their [degree](https://en.wikipedia.org/wiki/Degree_distribution) or centrality can help to reduce graph clutter.
 For networks with a lage number of nodes, filters are your friend.

 # Wrap Up
 This is the first time I've worked with Gephi and the Google Cloud speech-to-text API.
 Both were fun to use and it was a great learning exercise.
 I've run several texts and audio sources thru this process and gotten some cool results.
 Viewing text as a network diagram opens up new pathways for insights.
-It's a different experience viewing a text or speech as a network graph.
-Easy to visually identify key themes using modularity clustering.
+Viewing text as a network graph makes it easy to visually identify key themes.

 Speech driven apps like Alexa and Siri are continuing to grow in popularity.
 Demand for analytics pipelines involving audio as a data source will also ramp up.
 There's a ton of potential for innovation in the space.
 Especially with streaming functionality.
 I'm excited to keep playing around with these tools.